 Some children with special needs are home educated including where the child has a statement or education health and care plan.
 If you want to start home education and your child is currently enrolled in school you must tell the school to take your child's name off the school roll.

-For children who attend a specialist school placement the consent of the local authority is required before a child's name can be removed from the school roll.
+For children who attend a special school the consent of the local authority is required before a child's name can be taken off their roll.

 As a parent you have the legal right to choose to educate your children other than by attendance at school, usually by providing education at home.